View Wayne Crosser's Obituary on www.crescent-news.com/ and share memories

 |

-Wayne Crosser, 88, Defiance, passed away Thursday, March 12, 2020, at Community Health Professionals Defiance Area Inpatient Hospice Center, Defiance.
+Wayne Crosser Jr., 88, Defiance, passed away Thursday, March 12, 2020, at Community Health Professionals Defiance Area Inpatient Hospice Center, Defiance.

 Wayne was born December 31, 1931, in Defiance, Ohio, the son of the late Wayne M. Sr. and Goldie (Yarrington) Crosser.
 He was a 1950 graduate of Defiance High School.
 He was an Air Force veteran, serving during the Korean Conflict.
 He married Ruby F. Armentrout on June 8, 1957, in New Carlisle, Ohio, and she survives.
 Wayne was a millwright for 42 years at General Motors Central Foundry in Defiance, retiring in 1991.
 He is a member of the Sherwood United Methodist Church.
 Wayne loved to fish, taking annual trips to Monroe Reservoir with family and friends.
 Wayne enjoyed family gatherings, playing cards, feeding his birds, yardwork and picking up endless walnuts.